prashamshah115/cse15l-lab-reports/Lab_Report.md

     bash: cd: lecture1/messages/fr.txt: No such file or directory [user@sahara ~/lecture1]$

-The working directory when running this command was 'lecture1'.
-For ths command, the ouput we get is text from the terminal saying that there is no such directory as lecture1/messages/fr.txt. he 'cd' command is used to change between directories and takes the directory you wish to change to as an argument.
+The working directory when running this command was '/home/lecture1'.
+For this command, the ouput we get is text from the terminal saying that there is no such directory as lecture1/messages/fr.txt.
+The 'cd' command is used to change between directories and takes the directory you wish to change to as an argument.
 Since the command we have passed has a file as an argument, rather than a directory, the output is as such.
 The output is *not* an error.

 # The `ls` command